The generic fiber of moduli spaces of bounded local $G$-shtukas: The image of the period morphism

 Finally, if $V,V'\in\Rep_{\BF_q\dbl z\dbr}G$ then $(\ulM_V,\delta_V)\otimes(\ulM_{V'},\delta_{V'})$ has $\ulD_{b,\bar\gamma}(V)\otimes\ulD_{b,\bar\gamma}(V')=\ulD_{b,\bar\gamma}(V\otimes V')$ as $z$-isocrystal with Hodge-Pink structure and $\check T_z\ulM_V\otimes\check T_z\ulM_{V'}\cong\ulCT_b(V)_{\bar\gamma}\otimes\ulCT_b(V')_{\bar\gamma}=\ulCT_b(V\otimes V')_{\bar\gamma}$ as Tate-module.
 This implies that $(\ulM_{V\otimes V'},\delta_{V\otimes V'})=(\ulM_V,\delta_V)\otimes(\ulM_{V'},\delta_{V'})$ and so $M$ is indeed a tensor functor.

 Unfortunately, it is not a priory clear that this tensor functor comes from a $G$-torsor over $\CO_\Omega\dbl z\dbr$.
-Namely, a necessary (and by Proposition~\ref{PropTannaka} also sufficient) condition is that for every sequence $0\to V'\to V\to V''\to 0$ in $\Rep_{\BF_q\dbl z\dbr}G$, which is exact on the underlying free $\BF_q\dbl z\dbr$-modules, also the sequence $0\to M_{V'}\to M_V\to M_{V''}\to 0$ of free $\CO_\Omega\dbl z\dbr$-modules is exact.
-This is not obvious without using the hypothesis that $G$ is parahoric, and may even be false if the generic fiber of $G$ is not reductive as Example~\ref{ExampleNotATorsor} below shows.
-To prove it for our parahoric group $G$, we proceed in several steps.
+Namely, a necessary (and by Proposition~\ref{PropTannaka} also sufficient) condition is that for every sequence $0\to V'\to V\to V''\to 0$ in $\Rep_{\BF_q\dbl z\dbr}G$ that is exact on the underlying free $\BF_q\dbl z\dbr$-modules, also the sequence $0\to M_{V'}\to M_V\to M_{V''}\to 0$ of free $\CO_\Omega\dbl z\dbr$-modules is exact.
+This is not obvious without using the hypothesis that $G$ is parahoric, and may even be false if the generic fiber of $G$ is not reductive as Example~\ref{ExampleNotATorsor} shows.